Yan Gomes: Early life

-Career

 Amateur career

 Gomes attended Miami Southridge High School in Miami, Florida, where he played for the school's baseball team.
-He enrolled at the University of Tennessee, where he played college baseball for the Tennessee Volunteers in the Southeastern Conference of the National Collegiate Athletic Association's (NCAA) Division I. At Tennessee, he started at every infield position except shortstop.
+He enrolled at the University of Tennessee, where he played college baseball for the Tennessee Volunteers in the Southeastern Conference.
+At Tennessee, he started at every infield position except shortstop.
 He also spent a season as J. P. Arencibia's backup at catcher.
 After his first season with Tennessee, he was named an NCAA Division I Freshman All-American.
 In 2007, he played collegiate summer baseball for the Cotuit Kettleers of the Cape Cod Baseball League, and returned to the league in 2008 to play for the Chatham A's.

 Gomes was drafted by the Boston Red Sox in the 39th round of the 2008 Major League Baseball (MLB) Draft, but he did not sign.
 After playing two seasons with the Volunteers, Gomes transferred to Barry University, where he continued his collegiate career with the Barry Buccaneers in the Sunshine State Conference.
 He set school records with 92 runs batted in (RBI) and 172 total bases.
 He was named to the All-South regional team, and he was honored as the All-South player of the year and an All-American.
-After his junior season, the Toronto Blue Jays drafted Gomes in the tenth round of the 2009 MLB Draft, and he signed.